 - Add creative transformations such as effects and watermarks.

 - Use AI-powered detection capabilities to automatically moderate user generated content.
 For example, you can use transformations to pixelate faces or remove text such as license plate numbers detected by AI.

 - Automatically resize assets while ensuring that the most interesting elements are not cropped out using the g_auto feature.

 Here are some visual examples of transformations:

-You can effectively use and manage Cloudinary products and features programmatically with the following APIs:
+You can effectively use and manage Cloudinary features programmatically with the following APIs:

 You can include some of Cloudinary's media management features in your integration, including managing your assets' metadata and syncing your platform media with Cloudinary.